Aiven-Open/klaw-docs/docs/blog/2023/07/high-availability-for-klaw.rst

 ----------
 In today's dynamic and ever-changing digital landscape, maintaining the uninterrupted operation of applications is of the highest importance.
 This article explores how to configure Klaw for high availability in production environments, enhancing reliability and delivering a seamless user experience.

-In our ever-connected world, the uninterrupted operation of applications is of utmost importance, primarily when they govern critical systems.

 In this blog post, we will dive deep into Klaw—an Java-based application explicitly created for Kafka governance.
 We will focus on exploring the configuration process for achieving high availability (HA) in production environments.
 By implementing these measures, we can ensure continuous operation, bolster reliability, and deliver a seamless user experience, even in unexpected failures.

 **Why High Availability matters**